 What do you love to do?

-What we most love to do can be of service to others or used to make the world a better place.
+We find meaning and purpose when what we most love to do is of service to others or used to make the world a better place.

 We have a difficult time understanding how what we love to do can be of service to others or make the world a better place.
 In midlife, we often want careers and opportunities that not only provide us with income but also a sense of deep satisfaction.
 Sally loved cars but it was only when she realized that she could combine her love of cars with her natural curiosity and love of people into a job that she found her meaning and purpose.